julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## Introduction

-What is a pointer?
+<p>What is a pointer?
 Well, this is a question that lived rent-free in my head for a long time.
 It was just too hard for me to understand what the hell a pointer was.
 Not only that, everyone I talked to - programmers and security folks - about it would try to avoid this question and tell me that pointers were incomprehensible.
-After reading <a href="https://beej.us/guide/bgc/">Beej's Guide To C Programming</a> I understood that that couldn't be farther from the truth.<br>
+After reading <a href="https://beej.us/guide/bgc/">Beej's Guide To C Programming</a> I understood that that couldn't be farther from the truth.</p>
-Ok, so...
+<p>Ok, so...
 What the hell is a pointer then?
 Well, a pointer is a reference to an address in memory.
 Yeah, I know, that's still a bit complicated.
-Let's break it down a bit more.<br>
+Let's break it down a bit more.</p>

 ```c
 #include <stdio.h>